-- (a) The clerk to the board and county manager shall prepare the agenda for each regular, special, and emergency meeting.
+(a) The clerk to the board and county manager shall prepare the agenda for each regular, special, and emergency meeting.
 A request to have an item of business placed on the agenda for a regular meeting must be received at least three working days before the meeting.
-Any board member may, by a timely request, have an item placed on the agenda. - (b) The agenda packet shall include the agenda document, any proposed ordinances or amendments to ordinances, and supporting documentation and background information relevant to items on the agenda.
+Any board member may, by a timely request, have an item placed on the agenda.

+- (b) Consent Agenda The County Manager and the Clerk to the Board shall designate on the agenda an item entitled "Consent Agenda".
+Sub items under the Consent Agenda shall include but are not limited to minutes, routine reports, budget amendments and such other items that do not require discussion.
+Such consent agenda items shall be approved by a single combined vote.
+Upon the request of any board member, an item shall be removed from the Consent Agenda and discussed with Board consideration for approval immediately following the approval of the remaining item(s) on the Consent Agenda. - (c) The agenda packet shall include the agenda document, any proposed ordinances or amendments to ordinances, and supporting documentation and background information relevant to items on the agenda.
 A copy of the agenda packet shall be available at the Clerk's office or delivered to each member of the board at least twenty-four hours before the meeting.
-Documents in the agenda packet, if not previously available for public inspection, shall become so when packets have been delivered to each board member or left at his or her usual dwelling. - (c) The board may, by majority vote, add an item that is not on the agenda.
+Documents in the agenda packet, if not previously available for public inspection, shall become so when packets have been released to each board member. - (d) The board may, by majority vote, add an item that is not on the agenda.